-Table \ref{tab:result} provides the detailed zero-shot classification OA along with Inception Score and FID Score for each method used in this study.
-An interesting phenomenon is that the GAN-based methods generally yield much better results on the Inception Score and FID Score than the Transformer-based methods, which has also been observed in a previous study \cite{ramesh2021zero}.
-For example, while the Attn-GAN achieves the highest Inception Score of $11.71$, the proposed Txt2Img-MHN (VQGAN) can only yield an Inception Score of $5.99$.
-However, a high Inception Score may not always bring about a high zero-shot classification OA.
-It can be observed that Attn-GAN can only yield an OA of around $32\%$, despite its high Inception Score.
-By contrast, the proposed Txt2Img-MHN (VQGAN) can achieve an OA of more than $65\%$, which outperforms all comparable methods by a large margin.
-This result also demonstrates the great potential to conduct data augmentation based on the generated remote sensing images.
-Considering that remote sensing tasks generally have higher requirements for realism and semantic consistency of the synthesized data, we believe the OA in the zero-shot classification may serve as a better criterion for the text-to-image generation task in the remote sensing scenario.
+Table \ref{tab:result} presents detailed results for the zero-shot classification OA, Inception Score, FID Score, and CLIP Score for each method used in this study.
+Although evaluating the quality of generated images visually is intuitive, it is challenging to perform accurate quantitative evaluation due to the ambiguity and complexity of semantic information in the image.
+Lafite has an advantage in the CLIP Score metric since it directly applies a contrastive loss for the generator using the pre-trained CLIP model to constrain the consistency of the generated image and its corresponding text feature, resulting in the highest score of 22.52.
+The proposed Txt2Img-MHN (VQVAE) obtains a good result on this metric, ranking second with a score of 21.35.
+Interestingly, GAN-based methods generally perform much better on the Inception Score and FID Score than Transformer-based methods, as observed in a previous study \cite{ramesh2021zero}.
+For instance, Attn-GAN achieves the highest Inception Score of $11.71$, whereas the proposed Txt2Img-MHN (VQGAN) only yields an Inception Score of 5.99.
+However, a high Inception Score may not always lead to a high zero-shot classification OA.
+For example, Attn-GAN can only achieve an OA of around 32\%, despite its high Inception Score.
+On the other hand, the proposed Txt2Img-MHN (VQGAN) achieves an OA of over 65\%, outperforming all comparable methods by a significant margin.
+This result demonstrates the great potential for data augmentation based on the generated remote sensing images.
+As remote sensing tasks usually require higher levels of realism and semantic consistency of the synthesized data, we believe that the OA in zero-shot classification can serve as a better criterion for evaluating the text-to-image generation task in the remote sensing scenario.